jarrocha/xwbserver/README.md

 - GET method only for the moment
 - basic error handling

-Future Features:
+Enhancements:
+   - add better thread handling
    - support for dynamic content
    - handle better permissions
    - support for more HTTP methods.